Railjet: History

-Rather than choosing electric multiple units (EMUs) such as Deutsche Bahn's ICE 3, the ÖBB opted for locomotive-hauled push-pull high-speed trains, which could be hauled by its existing fleet of Taurus high-speed Siemens EuroSprinter electric locomotives.
-On 9 February 2006, 9 months after receiving sealed bids, the board of directors of the Austrian Federal Railways awarded Siemens a contract to build 23 sets of 7-coach trains, with the Siemens design viewed to be the best as well as the least expensive.
-In September 2007 Siemens received an additional order for 44 more Railjet trains from the Austrian Federal Railways.
+Rather than choosing electric multiple units (EMUs) such as Deutsche Bahn's ICE 3, ÖBB opted for locomotive-hauled push-pull high-speed trains, which could be hauled by its existing fleet of Taurus high-speed Siemens EuroSprinter electric locomotives.
+On 9 February 2006, nine months after receiving sealed bids, ÖBB awarded Siemens Mobility a contract to build 23 seven-coach trains, with the Siemens design viewed to be the best as well as the least expensive.
+In September 2007 Siemens received an additional order for 44 more Railjet trains.
 The total value of the order was €798 million for 469 passenger carriages.